pnickchi/gofedf/README.md

 The package can be used to apply goodness of fit test in any of the following cases:

-1)  Check if the residuals of a generalized linear model (with any link) follows the Gamma distribution.
+1)  Check if the response variable in a generalized linear model (with any link) follows the Gamma distribution.
-2)  Check if the residuals of a linear model follows Normal distribution.
+2)  Check if the reponse variabel in a linear model follows Normal distribution.
 3)  Check if a bivariate continuous set of data follows any specific distribution that is defined by user.